CarlosMHEX/NSGs-Inspecting-Network-Protocols/README.md

 <img src="https://user-images.githubusercontent.com/125783560/230515360-a42ed1fe-0850-405c-85f3-ba67a3af39e0.png">

 <p>The virtual Machine creation page as shown is where I choose which subscription the VM would be a part of..
 What storage group it will be in..
 The name of my VM..
 Location of where the VM will be at in the cloud..
 The type of operating system..
 And essentially how strong the computer is, as well as user and password for login.
-I create a Windows 10 VM and a linux VM or more specifically an Ubuntu VM of which will be used to show SSH network traffic.</p>
+I created a Windows 10 VM and a linux VM or more specifically an Ubuntu VM on the same network of which will be used to show SSH network traffic.</p>

 <img src="https://user-images.githubusercontent.com/125783560/230518324-f57cf7eb-891b-4d6a-92dc-b0e89838d4f3.png" height="80%" width="80%"/>